Michael-F-Bryan/rust-ffi-guide/book/dynamic_loading.md

 The macro would then declare an `extern "C"` constructor which exports a trait object (`Box<Plugin>`) with some pre-defined symbol (e.g. `_plugin_create()`).

+> **Note:** This is actually the exact pattern used by the Linux kernel for
+> loading device drivers.
+Each driver must expose a function which returns a
+> vtable (struct of function pointers) that define the various commands
+> necessary for talking with a device (read, write, etc).

 Before diving into the complexity of real code, it's probably going to be easier if we figure out how dynamic loading works using a contrived example.